Train-before-Test Harmonizes Language Model Rankings: Introduction

 \section{Introduction}

-A single large language model can reliably solve many tasks.
-This impressive capability, however, has led to a crisis in benchmarking.
-A rapidly growing flurry of benchmarks tries to capture the numerous different downstream tasks that we might use a language model for.
-Unfortunately, different benchmarks generally give contradictory model rankings, making it difficult to compare and choose models.
+Existing language model benchmarks provide contradictory model rankings, even for benchmarks that aim to capture similar skills~\citep{liang2022holistic,open-llm-leaderboard,open-llm-leaderboard-v2}.
+This inconsistency poses a serious challenge: how can we reliably compare, rank, and select models when different benchmarks yield conflicting information?
+While this ranking disagreement is often attributed to the diverse capabilities of large language models~\citep{Ruan2024ObservationalSL}, it creates a conundrum in practice that muddles model development decisions~\citep{zhang2024inherent}.

-Traditionally, benchmarking compared models trained for the same task on the same training data.
-In contrast, most large language models train on proprietary data mixes that differ from one model to the other.
-Recent work showed that this leads to the problem of \emph{training on the test task:} the extent to which a model has encountered data similar to the test task during training confounds model comparisons, rankings, and scaling laws \cite{kaplan2020scaling}.
-Put simply, an otherwise worse model may have simply prepared better for a specific task.
+Current evaluation methodology works from \emph{direct evaluation}, probing models via black-box function calls.
+However, large language models are trained on diverse, often proprietary data mixes that vary significantly across models~\citep{llama,gemma,Guha2025OpenThoughtsDR}.
+Recent work showed that this leads to the problem of \emph{training on the test task~\citep{dominguez2024training}:} the extent to which a model has encountered data similar to the test task during training confounds model comparisons, rankings, and scaling laws \cite{kaplan2020scaling}.
+Put simply, an otherwise inferior model may have simply prepared better for a specific task.

-A candidate solution to the problem is to fine-tune each model on the same task-specific training data before evaluation.
-We call this form of evaluation \emph{train-before-test}.
-We draw a distinction between \emph{direct evaluation} and train-before-test.
-In direct evaluation, we evaluate the model as it ships out of the box.
-Under train-before-test, we fine-tune the model before evaluation.
-The point of fine-tuning is not to make the model better, but to level the playing field for evaluation.
-The hope is that train-before-test might level out task-specific model differences so as to reveal more robust model comparisons.
-Our primary contribution is a broad evaluation of train-before-test, which confirms that this is indeed the case.
+In this paper, we take a fresh perspective on evaluation methodology: in contrast with direct evaluation, we compare \emph{model potential} by giving each model the same task-specific fine-tuning.
+We call this approach \emph{train-before-test}.
+Its goal is to achieve valid model comparisons by ensuring that all models receive equal preparation for the test.

+We envision train-before-test as a tool for \emph{regret-free} model selection for downstream applications.
+Increasingly, practitioners select one from many available models with the goal of adapting for a specific task.
+Under direct evaluation the best model to begin with may no longer be the best model after task-specific preparation.
+In contrast, we show that train-before-task yields model comparisons and rankings that enjoy broad external validity.